 Vanmoof announces between 50 and 120 km of autonomy on a single charge for its S2.
-This wide range of autonomy depends not only on the level of assistance, the weight of the cyclist, and the elevation of the route (the usual factors) but also by a function specific to this e-bike model: the boost mode.
+This wide range of autonomy depends not only on the level of assistance, the weight of the cyclist, and the elevation of the route (the usual factors) but also on a function specific to this e-bike model: the boost mode.

-As the name suggests, this is an engine speed which allows maximum torque to be sent over a given time.
+As the name suggests, this is an engine speed that allows maximum torque to be sent over a given time.
 It is activated on demand by a simple press on the right button of the handlebar.

 This boost mode is very enjoyable when used.
 However, still, the range announced by Vanmoof is respected.
 At assistance level 4, which is the maximum for S2, and using the boost mode, it is still possible to reach 50 km as promised by the manufacturer.

 On the other hand, Vanmoof made a questionable choice for the battery.
 Having the battery integrated into the frame of the e-bike is a definite plus in terms of aesthetics and will not have any unfortunate consequences if you live in a house or have a garage to keep your e-bike.
 But what about when you live in a city apartment without an elevator and you have to climb six stories with a 19 kg e-bike to charge it?

 A well-integrated anti-theft system: a very good idea indeed

 This is one of the most significant advantages of VanMoof electric bikes.
 Their well-integrated anti-theft system helps to deter theft.

 It will not save you the purchase of an anti-theft device or a lock, but it constitutes additional protection for the owner.
 The system integrated into the rear wheel can detect when someone is trying to steal the e-bike.
 The wheel will then lock, and an alarm will sound vigorously for 5 minutes, maximum.